Introduction

 While China led global EV sales in 2021 due to subsidies and expanded vehicle ranges, Europe experienced a 66% sales surge between 2020 and 2021, driven by plug-in hybrids and stringent emissions standards.
 However, EV market expansion remains concentrated in China, Europe, and the US, with other regions trailing behind due to factors such as limited subsidies, inadequate charging infrastructure, and high EV prices.

 Tesla maintains its dominance in the EV market, alongside emerging competitors like Hyundai and Kia.
 Nevertheless, uncertainties persist in the US market due to political factors and tax incentives.
 Bloomberg Intelligence predicts Tesla and BYD to lead EV sales, with Volkswagen facing a decline.
-Analysts foresee internal combustion engine models to retain prevalence, with Volkswagen's position in the EV market weakening, underlining Tesla's enduring influence.
+Global market insights from analysts foresee internal combustion engine models retaining prevalence, with Volkswagen’s position weakening as Tesla maintains influence.

 Deciphering Lithium Market Volatility: Understanding Current Declines